st7105/sb-presets/README.md

 ## Bundle

-Every push to `master` validates the assets, builds a zip bundle, publishes it as a GitHub Release asset, and uploads the same files to WebDAV.
+Every push to `main` validates the assets, builds a zip bundle, publishes it as a GitHub Release asset, and uploads the same files to WebDAV.

 The bundle format is: